Limit theorems of stochastic differential equations with jumps: Introduction

+In this paper, our motivation lies in offering some certain weak conditions of convergence for the martingale solutions to Eq.(\ref{Eq0}).
+Especially, we give out concrete and verifiable conditions under which the martingale solutions to Eq.(\ref{Eq0}) converge to that of a SDE with pure jumps (Corollary \ref{nocom}), that of a SDE without jumps (Proposition \ref{nojump}) and that of an ordinary differential equation (Proposition \ref{ODE}), respectively.
+Thus, it is convenient to apply these convergence theorems to approximation theory and statistics (\cite{jjas}).

 The paper is arranged as follows.
-In the next section, we introduce some concepts, such as weak solutions and martingale solutions of SDEs with jumps and weak solutions of FPEs, and their relationship.
+In the next section, we introduce some concepts, such as weak solutions and martingale solutions of SDEs with jumps, and weak solutions of Fokker-Planck equations, and their relationship.
 We study limits of SDEs with jumps in Section \ref{add}.
-In Section \ref{weaksl}, the existence and uniqueness of weak solutions to the corresponding non-local FPEs are investigated.
+In Section \ref{spe}, we analyze some special cases and give some concrete and verifiable conditions.
 Finally, we prove Remark \ref{bnan} in the appendix.

 The following convention will be used throughout the paper: $C$ with or without indices will denote different positive constants whose values may change from one place to another.